H3rmt/hyprswitch/README.md

 ```

 ### Same class No-GUI Config
-Just use 2 keybinds to switch to 'next' or 'previous' window of same class/type
+Just use 2 keybindings to switch to 'next' or 'previous' window of same class/type
 ```ini
 $key = TAB
 $modifier = CTRL